EnMasseProject/enmasse-workshop/README.md

 protocol).
 This means that clients connected to the endpoints of an address space can send messages to or receive messages from any address it is authorized to send messages to or receive messages from within that address space.
 An address space can support multiple protocols, which is defined by the address space type.

-In this workshop, we only have 1 address space 'default' of type 'standard'.
+Each messaging service provisioned in the service catalog creates a new address space.
+Conceptually, an address space may share messaging infrastructure with other address spaces.

 An address is part of an address space and represents a destination used for sending and receiving messages.
 An address has a type, which defines the semantics of sending messages to and receiving messages from that address.
+An address also has a plan, which determines the amount of resources provisioned to support the address.

 In the 'standard' address space, we have 4 types of addresses.

-   * **multicast** : 'direct' one-to-many using dispatch router
+   * **multicast** : 'direct' one-to-many
-   * **anycast** : 'direct' peer-2-peer using dispatch router
+   * **anycast** : 'direct' peer-2-peer
-   * **queue** : queue on broker
+   * **queue** : queue
-   * **topic** : pub/sub on broker
+   * **topic** : pub/sub

 ### Creating addresses for this workshop

-Go to the console, and locate the 'console' route.
-Click on the link to get to the EnMasse console.

-Create an addresses for your IoT sensors to report metrics on:
+Login to the messaging console URL given by the provisioned service.
+You should be automatically logged in with your OpenShift credentials (*NOTE* Right now this is not the case, you need to create a user in keycloak with 'manage' privileges).

+Create the following addresses:

    * _temperature_ : type topic - used by devices to report temperature
    * _max_ : type anycast - used by Spark driver to report the max temperature
    * _control/deviceX_ : type topic - used to send control messages to devices.
 Per-device control messages will be sent to control/$device-id

+### Authentication and Authorization

+In this workshop we aim to setup a secure-by-default IoT solution, so we need to define the applications and what addresses they need to access.
+Before we create the bindings we need, lets define the mapping:

+* deviceX - send: temperature, recv: control/deviceX
+* spark-driver - recv: temperature, send: max
+* thermostat - recv: max, send: control*

+We will create the bindings to each of the application as we deploy them.

 ### Deploying the "Temperature Analyzer" Spark driver

 The `spark-driver` directory provides the Spark Streaming driver application and a Docker image for running the related Spark driver inside the cluster.
 The spark-driver is deployed by building and running it on the OpenShift cluster.
 The spark-driver uses the [fabric8-maven-plugin](https://github.com/fabric8io/fabric8-maven-plugin) to create a docker image, an OpenShift deployment config, and deploy the spark-driver into OpenShift.

+To deploy the spark driver:

 ```
 mvn clean package fabric8:resource fabric8:build fabric8:deploy -Dspark.master.host=myspark.spark.svc -Dspark.app=myapp